10 Best Bikes for Kids Fully Reviewed

 - Joovy products tend to be great quality

 - Impressive design

 - Instructions may be unclear

-- Can be a bigger bike for children who are on the very small side
+- Can be a little big for children who are on the very small side

-This bike is very comparable to higher end bikes and it is really designed to protect your child from accidents.
-It is a high-quality bike with awesome brakes.
+This is very comparable to higher-end models and it is really designed to protect your child from accidents.
+It is a high-quality product with awesome brakes.
 Made of quality materials and it won’t take you much time at all to put it together.

 - Has a handle on the back of the seat